Matthew Benskey, PhD

 Biography

-Dr. Benskey joined the Faculty in the Department of Translational Neuroscience as a Research Assistant Professor in Fall of 2016 and is now an Assistant Professor.
-Dr. Benskey received undergraduate training in Psychology and Neuroscience at Central Michigan University, after which he completed a Ph.D. in Neuroscience at Michigan State University.
-He then completed a Postdoctoral Fellowship in the Department of Translational Neuroscience at Michigan State University where he studied the molecular neurobiology of Parkinson’s Disease, with a specific focus on how viral vectors can be used to both model and potentially treat neuropathology.
-Dr. Benskey’s current research aims to understand the role that neuro-immune interactions play in Parkinson’s disease and Alzheimer’s disease.
-Outside of the lab he enjoys painting, playing the guitar and wandering in the woods with his dogs.
+Dr. Matthew Benskey joined the Department of Translational Neuroscience at Michigan State University as an Assistant Professor in 2021.
+He received his undergraduate training in Psychology and Neuroscience at Central Michigan University, followed by a Ph.D. in Neuroscience from Michigan State University.
+Dr. Benskey then completed a Postdoctoral Fellowship in the Department of Translational Neuroscience, where his research focused on the molecular neurobiology of Parkinson’s disease—specifically, how viral vectors can be used to both model and to treat neurodegenerative pathology.
+Today, Dr. Benskey’s research centers on understanding how neuro-immune interactions contribute to the development and progression of Parkinson’s disease and Alzheimer’s disease.
+Outside the lab, Dr. Benskey enjoys painting, reading, playing guitar, and exploring the outdoors with his dogs.

 Education